Product review

 The practical buying question

-The real question is not “is Dub good?”
-It is “does my workflow genuinely need a branded public-link layer with stronger attribution context, or am I trying to buy clarity I should build first?”
+The real question is not "is Dub good?"
+It is "does my workflow genuinely need a branded public-link layer with analytics, partner context, and conversion-aware routing, or am I trying to buy clarity I should build first?"

 FAQ